equialgo/ec2-gpu-instance/README.md

 # ec2-gpu-instance
-Ansible provision scripts for configuration of an Amazon EC2 GPU instance
+Ansible provision scripts for configuration of an Amazon EC2 GPU instance.

 ## Amazon instance and AMI